The Odd Couple

 Oscar to the left and Felix to the right

-This relationship has existed for some time but has escalated over the last year.
+This relationship has existed for some time, but has escalated over the last year.
 Post-marriage, Garrett and I have begun spending our weekends with each other's kids and with more overall time in Omaha.
 Although the result has been a culture shock to both Ben and Garrett, it has been no surprise to me.
-Most say merging families in re-marriage is hard on the kids.
+Most say merging families in remarriage is hard on the kids.
 The truth is that it is harder on the step-parents.

-Let me just throw out the core of the issue.
-Ben is a train wreck.
 This assertion is not a surprise to those who have known him his whole life.
-As a forever-smiling toddler, when asked his name, he would say "I'm Benny and I'm a train wreck!"
+As a forever-smiling toddler, when asked his name, he would say, "I'm Benny, and I'm a train wreck!"

 Out of the mouths of babes.
 Obviously, he overheard a comment or two from his parents.

-Over the years I have set the 'Benny bar' for home tidiness lower than my own.
-In the long run, it has been a concession well worth it; at least in my estimation.
+Over the years, I have set the 'Benny bar' for home tidiness lower than my own.
+In the long run, it has been a concession well worth it, at least in my estimation.

-And then Garrett entered the picture.
 In his defense, Garrett saw the obvious.
 Things I often ignored.
-Shoes left in the middle of the floor.
-Dishes from days prior suddenly appearing in mounds in the sink.
-And the boys' bathroom...oh my.
+Shoes were left in the middle of the floor.
+Dishes from days prior suddenly appeared in mounds in the sink.
+And Ben’s bathroom...oh my.

 Garrett typically wears jeans by day.
 He keeps about four pairs at our Omaha home and cycles them through the week.
 When he does laundry, without exception, he pulls his jeans out of the washer and carefully drapes them on the banister outside the laundry room.
-For about twenty-four hours, the jeans air-dry with a perfect crease placed down the jean front.
+For about twenty-four hours, the jeans air-dry with a perfect crease down the front.
 When the drying cycle is complete, Garrett folds them and puts them away.
-This is his jeans routine.

-And then there is my Benny.
 He believes in quantity over quality.
-A huge fan of Goodwill and online shopping for used jerseys, his daily attire has great variation.
-His clothing choice is most dependent on what is lying on the floor closest to him when he awakes.
+A huge fan of Goodwill and online shopping for used jerseys, he has a great variety in his daily attire.
+His clothing choice depends most on what lies on the floor closest to him when he wakes.
 This routine has often failed Ben when daily clothing choices are limited by school (uniforms) or work (dress code).
-Disaster ensues when he can't locate his required wear in the sparing minutes he has in the morning.
+Disaster ensues when he can't locate his required wear in the spare minutes he has in the morning.

 This was the case a few weeks ago.